TechEdDan2/bc12_FruitSearch/README.md

 ### What I learned

-The UI layout was basic.
+The UI layout was basic, so I didn't explore any new layout choices.
 The real challenge was using the DOM and the skills gained in the course from the ES2015 section.
 I incorporated some arrow function syntax (but it could be cleaner), map, spread operator, and various array functions.

 Code snippets: